Careless-Whisper/blog_rails/blog/README.md

 # README

 # Rails Blog
+## Welcome to our Rails application repository !

+# Instructions

+## Follow these step to test ou App

 This README would normally document whatever steps are necessary to get the application up and running.